racket/racket/racket/src/native-libs/README.txt

 More details for Windows:

- * GNU `sed' is built to run on the build platform, just in case the build platform's `sed' is BSD-style (as on Mac OS X).
+ * GNU `sed' is built to run on the build platform, just in case the build platform's `sed' is BSD-style (as on Mac OS).

  * The generated ".dll"s go to "dest/bin".